 Mental health issues are a major cause of criminal activities.
 Reducing the risk of criminal recidivism among individuals with mental health issues who are involved in the justice system can be a challenging task as there is a strong tendency to return to a life of crime.

-A clinical trial has explored the use of Moral Reconation Therapy (MRT) in reducing the risk of criminal recidivism in patients admitted to mental health facilities.
+has explored the use of Moral Reconation Therapy (MRT) in reducing the risk of criminal recidivism in patients admitted to mental health facilities.

 MRT is a cognitive-behavioral therapy that aims to help individuals develop a more moral reasoning framework by focusing on seven core principles: honesty, obedience, responsibility, forgiveness, gratitude, humility, and acceptance.
 The therapy is typically delivered in a group setting and involves various exercises and activities that are designed to promote these values.